darktable-org/dtdocs/content/module-reference/processing-modules/rgb-curve.md

 Activate the color picker on the left to show the picked values in the graph (`Ctrl+click` to use the picker in area mode).
 Numerical (Lab) values of the input and output (see below) at the selected spot or area are shown at the top left of the widget.

-A second color picker to the right can be used to directly amend the curve based on the sampled area. `Ctrl+click+drag` will create a positive curve for the selected area; `Shift+click+drag` will create a negative curve.
+A second color picker to the right can be used to automtaically create new nodes based on the sampled area. `Ctrl+click+drag` to alter the created nodes to have a positive curve for the selected area; `Shift+click+drag` to create a negative curve.

 # module controls